Cairns Tickets and Offers

 Hot Air Ballooning

-Dependable weather and stunning scenery over Atherton Tableland mountain ranges and agricultural lowlands make ballooning an unforgettable experience in areas around Cairns.
+Dependable weather and stunning scenery over Atherton Tablelands mountain ranges and agricultural lowlands make ballooning an unforgettable experience in areas around Cairns.

-The activity is suitable almost every day of the year and an early morning start is perfect to witness the sunrise and glorious break-of-day colour hues.
+The activity is suitable almost every day of the year, and an early morning start is perfect for witnessing the sunrise and glorious break-of-day colour hues.

 Things to do in Cairns Hot Air BallooningSee more listings

-Whether you are an amateur angler or a dedicated fisher, there is fishing of all sorts available for every visitor to Cairns.
-It can be done off the beaches and headlands, beside the highway, or from purpose-built reef fishing boats.
+Whether you are an amateur angler or a dedicated fisher, fishing of all sorts is available for every visitor to Cairns.
+Fishing can be done off the beaches and headlands, beside the highway, or from purpose-built reef fishing boats.
 And the headline activity loved by movie stars and the rich and famous is Big Game fishing on the outer reef.

 What better way to soak in the tropical sun than to schedule some water activities.
-Swim in the Cairns Esplanade Lagoon in the centre of the city, or head for one of the northern beaches for a bit of sun and sand.
+Swim in the Cairns Esplanade Lagoon in the centre of the city.
+Next head for one of the northern beaches for a bit of sun and sand.

-There is a strip of the beach after beach, from small and quiet Machans Beach to quiet local favourite Trinity Beach and trendy and vibrant Palm Cove.
-Make it into a longer trip by heading further north to Ellis Beach and then on to Port Douglas.
+There is a strip of beach after beach, from small and quiet Machans Beach to quiet local favourite Trinity Beach and trendy and vibrant Palm Cove.
+Make it into a longer trip by heading further north to Ellis Beach and Port Douglas.

 Alternatively, seek out one of the popular swimming holes that nestle in the forest.
 These are perfect for when the summer sun might be too hot on the beach.
 Local favourite spots include Crystal Cascades, Ross & Locke, the Boulders, Behana Gorge and Mossman Gorge.

 You can also combine a swim with a tour of the region’s magical waterfalls to let vertical walls of water thunder down on you.
-Close to Cairns city, there is Fairy Falls at popular swimming spot Crystal Cascades.
+Close to Cairns city, there is Fairy Falls at the popular swimming spot Crystal Cascades.

 And if you get a chance to travel north to Cape York, you can experience the plunge pools at the base of Fruit Bat, Twin and Eliot Falls.